ntt-comware-tsd-so-dev/my_application/README.md

 External jars required by the library need to be included in applications using this jar (gson-2.2.4, log4j-1.2.17).

+AMAP v4.4.0 : AYLA_LIB_BRANCH=release/4.4.00, AYLA_ZLIB_BRANCH=release/4.4.00 (3/22/2016)
+- AMAP is now divided into two parts, AMAP_Core_Framework and AMAP_Android.
+This separation will allow developers much easier updates of the core functionality of AMAP while keeping custom UI elements separate.
+The standard AMAP install procedure will pull down the appropriate core framework.
+The code in AMAP_Core_Framework should not be modified locally, and contains no user interface elements.
+All user interface elements now live in the AMAP_Android project instead.

+New
+- Unused permissions removed from manifest files
+- All required permissions are now documented in comments with reasons why they are required
+- Build SDK version is now 23
+- Avoid delay in transition to device detail page
+- New support for connecting a device to a hidden WiFi network in setup
+- Zigbee node unregister & reset functionality
+- Role-based sharing support

+Bug Fixes:
+- Android M wifi setup fixes
+- Fixed crash when encountering null BSSID
+- Fixed crash if user attempts to change password while offline
+- Fixed crash if user attempts to delete account while offline
+- Fixed keyboard not always dismissed when leaving Edit Profile screen
+- Fixed crash on profile update
+- Fixed crash on Schedules in device detail page

 AMAP v4.2.0 : AYLA_LIB_BRANCH=release/4.2.00, AYLA_ZLIB_BRANCH=release/4.2.00 (11/23/2015)
 - Multi-LAN Mode support
 - Full Generic Gateway and node support